Azure/aks-engine/docs/tutorials/containermonitoringaddon.md

 # Prerequisites!

   - A Log Analytics workspace.
-You can create it when you enable monitoring of your new AKS cluster or let the onboarding experience create a default workspace in the default resource group of the AKS cluster subscription.
-If you chose to create it yourself, you can create it through [Azure Resource Manager], through [PowerShell], or in the [Azure portal].
+You can create it when you enable monitoring of your new AKS cluster.
+You can create it through [Azure Resource Manager], through [PowerShell], or in the [Azure portal].
+  - You will need to add the "Container Insights" solution to your workspace if you do not have any.
+Please follow the steps here. - [Add Container Insights]
   - The Log Analytics contributor role, to enable container monitoring.
 For more information about how to control access to a Log Analytics workspace, see [Manage workspaces].

 # Components